 Asset class Rationale Structured products We construct institutional quality defensive 'autocalls' which are structured notes issued by investment banks that usually pay fixed coupons subject to index performance.
 Convertible bonds Our specialist knowledge and benchmark-agnostic approach focuses on non-benchmark bonds that usually offer better value or higher yields than benchmark bonds or equivalent corporate bonds.
-Fixed return investments Zero-dividend preference shares are a lower-risk defensive asset class that often offer attractive yields.
+Fixed return investments Zero-dividend preference shares are a lower- risk defensive asset class that often offer attractive yields.
 Real assets Exposure via investment trusts to investments which provide attractive growth prospects and inflation protection.
 Specialist lending Exposure via investment trusts to non-mainstream lending opportunities that usually offer better protections, often with higher yields compared to traditional debt.
-Discounted assets Investment trusts that, in our view, are trading at unreasonable discounts to their net asset value (NAV).
-Hedges Used opportunistically to provide additional protection at times of particular risks, in line with our macro views.
+Discounted assets at unreasonable discounts to their net asset Hedges Used opportunistically to provide additional protection at times of particular risks, in line with our macro views.
 Cash Exposure typically low, but can be held tactically when we feel it is prudent to do so.